 The starter operates as part of the engine's starter circuit or ignition circuit.
-It is supplied power from its ignition coil (starter solenoid), which receives power from the vehicle's battery and amps it up to give it in a sudden burst to the starter.
+It is supplied power from the starter solenoid, which has two jobs, described below.
 The starter itself is a powerful electric motor, either of permanent-magnet or series-parallel wound type.
-The amount of power fed to it would easily burn it out after a few minutes of operation, but allows it to safely crank very hard for a few seconds at a time.
+The amount of power fed to it would easily burn it out after a few minutes of operation but allows it to safely crank very hard for a few seconds at a time.

-Typically, the problems associated with starter motors and starting the vehicle are not the motor itself failing, but one of the electrical components or physical gears having failure.
-Often, the solenoid will become resistant or lose a connection and become incapable of powering the starter with sufficient force.
+Typically, when starter motors go bad it's due to one of the electrical components or physical gears failing and not the starter motor itself.
+Often, the solenoid will wear out and become incapable sending current to the starter.
 Sometimes, the pinion gear fails and the starter cannot connect to the flywheel to turn over the engine.
-Rarely does the starter itself physically fail before the vehicle's life span is up.
+Rarely does the starter motor itself physically fail before the vehicle's life span is up.

 In many cases, starter issues can be similar to battery issues.
 This guide on charging and jump-starting a battery can help you get back on the road if you have a dead battery or need to rule out battery issues.